How to shop on Black Friday 2024: get the most out of the holiday sales

 Read the reviews

-It can be hard to tell the difference between very similar products, such as appliances, TVs and other home products – is the WZ32134 a better buy than the WZ32136?
-The answers are often buried deep in the spec sheets, so for example with TVs the difference between two apparently identical models might be that one has multiple HDMI 2.1 ports and another has just one – not an issue for some, but crucial if you're going to be connecting multiple games consoles.
-That's where reviews really help during big sales events.
+It can be hard to tell the difference between similar products, such as appliances, TVs, and other home products – is the WZ32134 a better buy than the WZ32136?
+The answers are often buried deep in the spec sheets, so for example, with TVs, the difference between two identical models might be that one has multiple HDMI 2.1 ports and another has just one – not an issue for some, but crucial if you're going to be connecting multiple games consoles.
+That's where reviews help during big sales events.

-We'd really recommend you search for reviews for the specific product you're considering buying – and look at the review date too.
-The RRP you see in many deals is what the RRP was when the product was brand new, so if the product is a few years old you should disregard that original price: nobody's paying it any more.
+We recommend you search for reviews for the specific product you're considering buying and look at the review date, too.
+The RRP you see in many deals is what it was when the product was brand new, so if the product is a few years old, you should disregard that original price: nobody's paying it anymore.

 Consider vouchers

-Some firms don't tend to offer big Black Friday deals – Apple is a good example, preferring to bundle a gift card while keeping the products at full price – but sometimes you can still get money off through buying vouchers: in the past we've loaded up on discounted Apple Store vouchers sold by retailers and then used those vouchers to buy Apple software.
-Other voucher deals you're likely to see on Black Friday will include Xbox and PlayStation vouchers that can cut the cost of services such as Game Pass or PlayStation Plus.
+Some firms don't tend to offer big Black Friday deals – Apple is a good example, preferring to bundle a gift card while keeping the products at full price – but sometimes you can still get money off through buying vouchers: in the past, we've loaded up on discounted Apple Store vouchers sold by retailers and then used those vouchers to buy Apple software.
+Other voucher deals you'll likely see on Black Friday include Xbox and PlayStation vouchers that can cut the cost of services such as Game Pass or PlayStation Plus.

-There is a very important caveat with vouchers, however: make sure you're buying vouchers for a company that'll still be in business when you want to use them.
-If a company goes into administration, voucher owners are way down the queue of people waiting for compensation; for example in the UK in recent years some seriously big high street names have gone bust, leaving voucher holders seriously out of pocket.
-The likes of Amazon, Sony and Nintendo aren't going anywhere but be wary about any firm you're buying vouchers for.
+However, there is a very important caveat with vouchers: make sure you're buying vouchers for a company that'll still be in business when you want to use them.
+If a company goes into administration, voucher owners are way down the queue of people waiting for compensation; for example, in the UK, in recent years, some seriously big high street names have gone bust, leaving voucher holders seriously out of pocket.
+The likes of Amazon, Sony, and Nintendo aren't going anywhere, but be wary about any firm for which you're buying vouchers.

 Carrie Marshall